David Morrissey: 2010s

 Morrissey joined the cast of The Walking Dead for its third season in 2012.
 He portrayed The Governor, a major villain from the graphic novel upon which the series is based.
 Morrissey read the prequel novel Rise of the Governor to gain insight into the character and his motivations.
 He also worked with an accent coach and listened to politicians with Southern accents, including Bill Clinton.
 He returned for the fourth season in 2013, and made a cameo appearance in 2015.
 In 2014, Morrissey returned to British television in the David Nicholls drama The 7.39 and the three-part serial The Driver, written by Danny Brocklehurst.

-Morrissey was awarded an honorary doctorate by Edge Hill University in 2016.
+Morrissey was made an Honorary Doctor of Arts (HonDA) by Edge Hill University in 2016.
 From 10 September to 10 October, he starred in Hangmen by Martin McDonagh, at the Royal Court Theatre.
 The play followed Harry Wade, a former hangman, after the abolition of hanging in Great Britain in 1965.
+In 2017, Morrissey joined the cast of The League of Gentlemen for their 2017 revival.

 From January 2018, Morrissey appeared as Mark Anthony in Julius Caesar at the new Bridge Theatre.
 That year, he also starred as Inspector Tyador Borlú in the BBC2 drama The City and the City, adapted from China Miéville's novel of the same name by screenwriter Tony Grisoni.

 2020s

 In 2022, he played the main antagonist Gorka in the Italian horror-fantasy film Dampyr.
+He also starred in the 2024 sci-fi film Slingshot.